 - Terra Winters, Community Foundation of Southern New Mexico

-Backbone Support for the NM BB Collective is provided by Groundworks, including Frank Rene Lopez, Danielle LaJoie and Jackie Miramontes.
+Backbone Support for the Collective is provided by Groundworks New Mexico.

 Purpose Statement: The New Mexico (NM) Broadband Initiative is made up of a diverse group of funders and nonprofits throughout New Mexico that believe it is necessary to have a statewide approach to ensuring broadband services for all New Mexicans, especially in our most rural communities, native communities, and communities impacted by the lack of broadband connectivity - to promote coordination of funding, resources, collaborative conversations, legislative efforts, and to amplify our statewide partnership efforts.

 There are over 70 individuals convening and working on specific tasks to ensure we accomplish the Collective’s Purpose.
 Below is the list of Working Groups:

-Regional Projects Taskforce.
-Recognizing that there are many efforts and projects across the state of New Mexico attempting to establish Internet connections, this group identifies programs in “hard to connect” communities that could be supported by philanthropic funds.
-To join this group please contact Jackie Miramontes.
+Supporting Regional Projects Work Group.
+Recognizing that there are many efforts and projects across the state of New Mexico working on broadband-related issues, this group identifies programs in “hard to connect” communities that could be supported by philanthropic funds.

 Advocacy Work Group.
 Advocacy Work Group compiles, reviews and analyzes proposed and adopted legislation at the federal and state level.

 If you are interested in joining a Work Group mentioned above, please contact: [email protected].

-New Mexico Broadband Projects Fund.
+New Mexico Broadband Equity Fund.
 This fund is housed at the New Mexico Foundation and provides philanthropic support for projects aligned with providing access to broadband in “hard to connect communities” in New Mexico.
 With special attention to Native, immigrant and rural populations, this fund supports projects that are not funded by state or federal funds.
 The fund works in conjunction with the NM Broadband Collective.
 For more information regarding this fund, please contact JoAnn Melchor, at [email protected] or Danielle LaJoie, at [email protected].